hu-macsy/lama_old/scai/dmemo/doc/Distribution.rst

 for a set of global indexes.

 Distributons are always created on the heap and managed by shared pointers.
-Therefore different distributed data structure can share the mapping and the lifetime of the distribution ends with the lifetime of the last object that uses it.
+Therefore different distributed data structures can share the mapping and the lifetime of the distribution ends with the lifetime of the last object that uses it.

 .. code-block:: c++

-   auto dist = blockDistributon( N );
+   typedef std::shared_ptr<Distribution> DistributionPtr;

+   DistributionPtr dist( new BlockDistribution( N, comm ) );
    DenseVector<double> v1( dist );
    DenseVector<double> v2( dist );
    DenseMatrix<double> m( dist, dist );